capablemonkey/dwolla-devportal/app/guides/send-money/01-white-label-onboarding.md

 In this experience, end users create their accounts entirely within your application and you prompt for their bank or credit union account information.
 Dwolla will securely store this sensitive information.

 ### Step A. Create an access token.
-Log into your child Sandbox account and go here: [https://developers.dwolla.com/dev/token](http://dwolla-token.herokuapp.com)
+Go to the <a href="http://dwolla-token.herokuapp.com" target="_blank">token generator</a>.

-Use your application’s key and secret and select the scopes needed for your application.
-For example, select: Send, Funding, Transactions, and ManageCustomers.
-With these scopes, you can complete the OAuth flow, which issues you an access and refresh token pair that contains the proper scopes for creating and managing customers.
+Use your application’s key and secret and select the following scopes: Send, Funding, Transactions, and ManageCustomers.
+When you get to the OAuth login log in screen, log in with your child Sandbox account.
+Once you agree to the permissions, you'll receive an access and refresh token pair that contains the proper scopes for creating and managing customers.
 More detail is available in [API docs](https://docsv2.dwolla.com/#oauth).

 ### Step B. Create a customer